Featured image of post Lightweight Docker in WSL without Docker Desktop

 Possible errors Link to this section

-If Docker Desktop was installed, the credentials store may have been set to to docker-credential-desktop and the following error will be shown:
+If Docker Desktop was previously installed, the credentials store may be set to docker-credential-desktop, causing this error:

 1